 Lemon curd can be used as fillings for tarts, cakes, cookies or cupcakes.
 You can even use it on your plain yogurt as well.
 You can spread it on toasts.

-The best part of the lemon curd is the ingredients in it.
+The best part of making the lemon curd is the ingredients in it.
 They are so easy to reach:

-Eggs are used as a thickener.
-In some recipes you can see lemon curd with only whole eggs, in others you can see a combination of egg yolks and whole eggs, and in some recipes you can see egg yolks only.
+- Eggs-works as a thickener.
+I use whole eggs in my recipe.
+(In some recipes you can see lemon curd with only whole eggs as well, in others you can see a combination of egg yolks and whole eggs, and in some recipes, you can see egg yolks only.)

 Then I add in the eggs and lemon juice(I sieve the lemon juice after squeezing) and whisk them.
 I set aside the bowl.

-How to make a Bain Marie
+How to Make a Bain Marie

-Once it simmers, I reduce the heat to medium and place my heat proof bowl over the saucepan and start to whisk.
+Once it simmers, I reduce the heat to medium and place my heatproof bowl over the saucepan and start to whisk.
 Make sure that the bowl doesn’t touch the simmering water.
 This is very important.
 If the bowl touches the water, it means something is wrong.

 How to Test the Thickness